knieriem/peg/README.md

 of supporting LE Grammars, as defined in [peg(1)][].
 See README.orig for the original README.

-The new sub directory `leg` contains source files for the LEG parser.
-Using this parser, the [peg-markdown][] package, which contains a LEG definition, could be ported to Go.
-The desk calculator example from [peg(1)][] can be built by typing `make calc` in directory `leg`.
+The subdirectory *cmd/leg* contains source files for the LEG parser.
+Using this parser, the [peg-markdown][] package, which contains a LEG definition, has been ported to Go.

+To download and install, run

+	go get github.com/knieriem/peg

+Run `make prepare` to bootstrap the peg parser, and to create the leg parser and the example parsers.
+There should be a binary `peg` in *./cmd/peg* now.

+To delete the generated source files and binaries that are not part of the project, run `make clean`.

+The desk calculator example from [peg(1)][] can be built by typing `go build` in directory *./cmd/legcalc*.

 ### Summary of modifications: